William Kaye Estes

 William Kaye Estes (June 17, 1919 – August 17, 2011) was an American psychologist.
 A Review of General Psychology survey, published in 2002, ranked Estes as the 77th most cited psychologist of the 20th century.
-In order to develop a statistical explanation for the learning phenomena, William Kaye Estes developed the Stimulus Sampling Theory in 1950 which suggested that a stimulus-response association is learned on a single trial; however, the learning process is continuous and consists of the accumulation of distinct stimulus-response pairings.
+In order to develop a statistical explanation for the learning phenomena, William Kaye Estes developed the Stimulus Sampling Theory in 1950 which suggested that a stimulus-response association is learned by a single trial; however, the learning process is continuous and consists of the accumulation of distinct stimulus-response pairings.

 Background and education

 As an undergraduate, Estes was a student of Richard M. Elliott at the University of Minnesota.
-As a graduate student he stayed at the University of Minnesota, and worked under B. F. Skinner, with whom he developed the conditioned suppression paradigm (Estes & Skinner, 1941).
+As a graduate student he attended the University of Minnesota, and worked for B. F. Skinner, with whom he developed the conditioned suppression paradigm (Estes & Skinner, 1941).